Biennale of Sydney and MAAS present Make it New, a research symposium that explores the way artists use existing museum collections to make new work.

 Rayyane Tabet’s sculptural practice often uses objects as a starting point for the exploration of memory and individual narratives.
 Attempting to counter official histories, his works explore paradoxes in the built environment and its history, and offer different understandings of major socio-historical events.
 For the 21st Biennale of Sydney, he has developed a performance that looks at renowned architect Jørn Utzon’s design for Sydney Opera House alongside his unrealised plan to build a subterranean theatre at Jeita Grotto, the limestone caves in Lebanon.
 Born in Ashqout, Lebanon in 1983, Tabet received a Bachelor in Architecture from The Cooper Union in New York and a Master in Fine Arts from the University of California in San Diego.
 He is the recipient of the DAAD Artist in Berlin Program in 2016, the Abraaj Group Art Prize in 2013, the Jury Prize of the Future Generation Art Prize in 2012 and the Sharjah Biennial Artist Prize in 2011.

 Brook Andrew is an interdisciplinary artist whose multi-layered artworks scrutinise the dominance of Western colonial narratives, locating Australia at the centre of a global inquisition.
 Drawing inspiration from archival and vernacular objects, Andrew works with different communities, as well as public and private collections, to highlight alternative histories that are hidden beneath the legacies of colonialism.
 What’s Left Behind, 2018, commissioned for the 21st Biennale of Sydney, comprises five sculptural vitrines that reflect on complex relationship between objects and the meanings that are attributed to them.
 Andrew invited artists Rushdi Anwar (Kurdistan/Australia), Shiraz Bayjoo (Mauritius/England/Indian Ocean region), Mayun Kiki (Japan) and Vered Snear (Israel/USA), to place artworks and objects selected from the collection of the Museum of Applied Arts and Sciences, Sydney, within each of Andrew’s sculptural vitrines.
 Born in Sydney, Australia in 1970, Brook Andrew’s installations and artworks in the context of history and the archive have been seen in solo and group exhibitions at institutions including Tate Britain, London; National Museum of Modern and Contemporary Art, Seoul; Künstlerhaus, Vienna; National Museum of Natural History, Washington D.C; Museum of Contemporary Art, Sydney; and the Jewish Museum, Berlin.
 He has worked with collections from significant museums and has received numerous fellowships and awards.
+Brook Andrew will discuss the challenges of incorporating museum objects into artist installations.
+This process is often experienced through negotiations and sometimes written agreements in order for the plasticity of concepts to come alive.
+The end result is not always as one imagines.

 This symposium is held in partnership with the 21st Biennale of Sydney.